 Guidelines for Authors

-Journal of Industrial and Environmental Chemistry is an interdisciplinary research journal for publication of original research work in all major disciplines of Industrial and environmental researches.
-Review articles on current topics will also be included .
+Journal of Industrial and Environmental Chemistry is an international research journal for publication of original research work in all major disciplines of Industrial Chemistry and Environmental Chemistry.

 Submitted manuscripts are subject to peer review.
 Submitted articles will be typically peer reviewed and published within 10-15 days after acceptance.
 Prior to publication, the final version of the edited article will be sent to authors for approval.
 Authors must check for accuracy of all content at this time.

 You may submit manuscripts through www.scholarscentral.org/submissions/industrial-environmental-chemistry.html or send as an email attachment to the following mail-ids: [email protected] and/or [email protected]